odranoelBR/vue-quasar-admin-example/README.md

-# vue-quasar-admin-example
+# Vue-quasar-admin-example
-Example of quasar admin
+Example of quasar admin and the power of this framework for vue.js